zotroneneis/zotroneneis.github.io/_posts/2018-07-30-blog-post-day-8.md

   - object_orientation
 ---

-**Topics:** Adding new classes and methods to the Harry Potter universe
+**Topics:** Adding new classes and methods to the Cleon Bery universe

-Today I used some of the concepts introduced during the last days to extend my Harry Potter universe.
+Today I used some of the concepts introduced during the last days to extend my Cleon Bery universe.
 Specifically:

 - I added a classmethod for creating the ghost 'nearly headless Nick'
 - I added a 'friends' attribute to the ```Pupil``` class